orsonteodoro/gcf2/profiles/gaming/README.md

 * [7] It is recommended to use KFENCE for the builder kernel or general use, and Generic KASAN or HW_TAGS KASAN for hardened or short lived critical-security scenarios.
-You can also change the sampling rate to be more agressive with KFENCE with `kfence_sample_interval` added to bootloader or built in the kernel command line instead of using KASAN.
+You can also change the sampling rate to be more agressive with KFENCE with `kfence_sample_interval=10` added to the bootloader or built into the kernel command line (CONFIG_CMDLINE) instead of using KASAN.
 * [8] Kernel default.
 It may be tolerable for scenarios where the loss is not catastrophic.
 * [9] Typical / worst case